CodeFrite/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ## Problematic

-The main feature of this project is to allow users to define conditional routes for funds by selecting simple instructions like IF-ADDR or TRANSFER.
+The main feature of this project is to allow users to define conditional routes for funds by selecting simple instructions like `IF-ADDR` or `TRANSFER`.
 The instructions set had to be upgradable to permit new behaviors and new use cases of the DApp.

 In addition, I wanted the solution to observe the following constraints: